 It is a well-learnt lesson that the success of any plan is dependent on its execution.
-We believe that in close collaboration with the Local Municipalities through commitment and dedicated staff, communities and role players to ensure the successful implementation of our IDP and through attainment of our broader objective: to improve the quality of the lives of our people.
+We believe that we have committed and dedicated staff, communities and role players to ensure the successful implementation of our IDP and the attainment of our broader objective: to improve the quality of the lives of our people.
+This to be achieved in close collaboration with the Local Municipalities.